agarwalvibhor99/BookStore/README.md

 7. Can Look at User Awards
 8. Display Details of All Customer
 9. View Best Employee
+10. A user can update his profile

+All major functionality that Manager has similar to Customer or the additional facilities can be accessed through the manager home page after they login (http://127.0.0.1:5000/managerhome).
+Functionality to update their profile can be accessed if they go to their profile information by clicking on Profile in the menu bar (http://127.0.0.1:5000/profile).

 Both the Customer and Manager have their Profile view to look at their information or to update basic information of their profile.